COMPARISON · MAY 8, 2026 · UPDATED JUNE 7, 2026 · 8 MIN READ

 Three frontier text-to-video models dominate 2026: OpenAI Sora 2, Google Veo 3.1, and Kling 3.0.
 They all generate photorealistic clips from a prompt, all support image-to-video, and all charge roughly the same per second of output.
 So which one should you actually pick?

 Short answer: it depends on the shot.
-We run all three (plus Runway Gen-4.5, Wan 2.7, Seedance 2.0, and over 100 other models) inside Vivix, and we see real differences in how each model handles motion, audio, and prompts.
+We run all three (plus Runway Gen-4.5, Wan 2.7, Seedance 2.0, and over 100 other models) inside getvivix, and we see real differences in how each model handles motion, audio, and prompts.
+Every one of them lives in the same text-to-video and image-to-videotools, so switching between them is one dropdown, not three accounts.
 Here's the breakdown.

 Quick comparison